 This is an essential part of our philosophy at Christadelphian Aged Care, as we believe in a holistic approach, which is why we rely so heavily on pastoral care.
-Physical care is, of course, essential but so is ensuring that our patients’ and residents’ emotional and spiritual needs are met.
+Physical care is, of course, essential but so is ensuring that the emotional and spiritual needs of our residents are met.

 Our staff are trained in this and are on hand 24 hours a day to provide the highest and most professional level of support and care.
 You can rest assured that your loved ones will be safe and expertly looked after at our dementia care homes.